thobalose/todo-list-app/README.md

 5. Must be able to deploy in docker (Missing feature)

 ### Tasks

 1. Add missing requirement #4 to the application
 2. Add sufficient test coverage to the application and update readme on how to run the tests
 3. Add missing requirement #5 to the application (Dockerfile and update readme with instructions)

 ### Bonus

 4. Display test coverage after tests are executed
 5. Find and fix the XSS vulnerability in the application.
 Also make sure that it wont happen again by including a test.

+### Optional extra

+ 6. Add a Helm chart for the application that is deployable on minikube along with the required readme entry.

 > ### Notes
 > - Update the code as needed and document what you have done in the readme below
 > - Will be nice if you can git tag the tasks by number

 ### Solution

 Explain what you have done here and why...